marth-vader2001/Nightmare-Plague-PC-Vault/- Brannon -/Characters/NPC/Chimo-Nahagi/Merlin.md

 Unknown

 ### Notes
-Merlin was found dead in his cabin, his throat discoloured black like the muscle inside of [[Magnus]]'s arm after it's contact with the
+Merlin was found dead in his cabin, his throat discoloured black like the muscle inside of [[Magnus]]'s arm after it's contact with the [[unknown something]]